How to Display File Size in Linux in Human Readable Format

 TL;DR

-To display file size in Linux in human readable format, you can try these methods:
+To display human readable file size in Linux, you can try these methods:

-1. Use the ls -lh command to list files and directories in the current directory with sizes displayed in a human-readable format.
+1. ls Command: Use ls -lh in the terminal to list files and directories with sizes displayed in a human-readable format.

-2. Run the du -h command to estimate file and directory space usage in Linux and present file sizes in a format that is easily comprehensible.
+2. du Command: Run du -h in the terminal to estimate file and directory space usage with sizes shown in a human-readable format.

-Read the guide below to learn different methods to display file size in Linux in human readable format.
+Read the guide below to learn how to display file size in Linux in human-readable format.
 Also learn about the best practices and common errors with possible solutions.

 1. ls Command